Nebraska denies pardon for notorious killer’s ex-girlfriend

 “That’s not the role of the pardons board,” he said.

-But the vote infuriated some of Fugate’s allies, who were denied a chance to testify.
-Fugate applied for a pardon once before, in 1996, and was rejected.
+But the vote infuriated some of Clair’s allies, who were denied a chance to testify.
+Clair applied for a pardon once before, in 1996, and was rejected.
 This time, she had an unusual ally — the granddaughter of two of Starkweather’s victims.

 “There are a lot of people who support her, and we’re going to let her know that however we can,” Ward said through tears after the board’s vote.
 She said she started investigating the case to discover what had happened to her grandparents, and “the more I learned, the more I realized that something wasn’t right.”

-“She’s not after anything else other than to clear her name,” said Berry, who also co-wrote a book arguing that Fugate’s conviction was a miscarriage of justice.
+“She’s not after anything else other than to clear her name,” said Berry, who also co-wrote a book arguing that Clair’s conviction was a miscarriage of justice.

 But Dave Ellis, a relative of another victim, said he was pleased with the board’s decision.
-Ellis said he believes Fugate killed his first cousin once removed, Carol King, because King’s body was partially mutilated after Starkweather raped her.
-Ellis said he thinks Fugate mutilated her out of “female rage.”
+Ellis said he believes Clair killed his first cousin once removed, Carol King, because King’s body was partially mutilated after Starkweather raped her.
+Ellis said he thinks Clair mutilated her out of “female rage.”

-Ward said she could find no evidence of Fugate’s guilt beyond a reasonable doubt and noted that Starkweather was the prosecution’s main witness against her, even though he had changed his story multiple times and was likely angry because Fugate had told him she never wanted to see him again.
+Ward said she could find no evidence of Clair’s guilt beyond a reasonable doubt and noted that Starkweather was the prosecution’s main witness against her, even though he had changed his story multiple times and was likely angry because Clair had told him she never wanted to see him again.

-Ward said she believes Fugate was a victim of Starkweather’s and that the public’s perception of her guilt is based on misinformation and hearsay about the case.
+Ward said she believes Clair was a victim of Starkweather’s and that the public’s perception of her guilt is based on misinformation and hearsay about the case.

 Follow Grant Schulte on Twitter: http://twitter.com/GrantSchulte